vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_registry.md

 - If you provide a registry certificate but you do not also specify that registry in the whitelist, the VCH does not allow access to that registry.
 - If you specify a registry in the whitelist, but you do not provide a certificate and the registry's CA is not in the set of well-known certificates in the VCH, the VCH does not allow access to that registry.
+- If you specify a registry as insecure, it is added to the whitelist.

 #### Whitelisting Insecure Registries <a id="vch-whitelist-insecure"></a>